Getting started with Zoom Phone (users)

 Zoom Phone forwards all unanswered and declined inbound calls to your voicemail.
 You can use the Zoom desktop client, mobile app, or web portal to play and manage your voicemail messages.

 Call history and recordings

 After making, receiving, or recording calls, you can check your call history and recordings on the Zoom desktop client, mobile app, or web portal.

 Once you are familiar with Zoom Phone, use these features to further enhance your experience:

-- Zoom desktop client and mobile app settings: View your Zoom Phone information including your company number, extension number, and any direct phone numbers that your admin assigned to you.
-You can also select an option to hide incoming calls while you are in a Zoom meeting.
+- Zoom Desktop Client and Mobile App settings: View your Zoom Phone information including your company number, extension number, and direct phone numbers.
+You can also change settings for inbound call notifications.

 - Click to dial: Change your settings on Mac or Windows so you can click on a phone number to dial it in Zoom Phone.

 Join the 250K+ other members in the Zoom Community!
 Login with your Zoom account credentials and start collaborating.